- Tailing the tiger

 - The majestic Taj Mahal

-The Golden Triangle and Tiger Trail
+The Golden Triangle and Tiger Trail for solo travellers

 - Half board

 This exciting tour to India’s ‘Golden Triangle’ is for solo travellers only, providing an opportunity to discover and contrast the vibrant city of Delhi, the regal splendour of Jaipur and the romantic lure of Agra.
 From the start of your adventure when you’ll be met at the airport with fastrack and airport lounge services, to the farewell dinner at the end of your tour, we’ll try to ensure you get the most out of travelling solo.

 During your tour you will also visit Ranthambore National Park – Rajasthan's first tiger reserve, as well as enjoying excursions, experiences and social activities.
 At the end of the day look forward to relaxing over dinner in convivial company – perfect for sharing new experiences with your travelling companions.

 9 nights in hotels and 1 in flight

 20 meals: 9 breakfasts (B), 2 lunches (L) and 9 dinners (D)

 - Return flights and transfers

 - Fast track security and airport lounge UK

 - Farewell dinner